The Board of Education held it’s first meeting of the year this week. Here are some of the highlights of the meeting.

 Attendance and Discipline

 Dr. Deb Gustafson spoke about the efforts the district is making to move towards the creation of a Student Code of Conduct.
 A uniformed code will allow the district to provide consistency throughout the district when it comes to enforcement of the rules, and the types of discipline used.
 Principals at every school have been working together to create a system that puts infractions into different levels and then establishes appropriate responses to each level.
-Dr. Gustafson also discussed the efforts to curb chronic absenteeism.
+Dr. Gustafson also discussed efforts to curb chronic absenteeism.
 There is a direct correlation between absenteeism and graduation rates.
 The district has set a goal of keeping chronic absenteeism down to less than 9%.
-The middle school is currently meeting this goal with only 8.6%.
+The current percentage of chronically absent students for the whole district is 8.6%.
 The focus will now be shifted to assist and support students that risk falling into this category.